 Stapling devices have been part of equine surgery since the 1970s.
 Recently they have been adapted for endoscopic procedures.
 The endoscopic stapling devices generally require a 12- or 15-mm-diameter cannula.
 The Endo-GIA II (US Surgical, Covidien) stapling device is designed to seal ovarian vessels and transect the mesovarium all in a single application.
-It also is possible to use a disposable specimen pouch for removal of the ovaries from the abdomen.
+It also is possible to use a disposable specimen pouch for removal of the ovaries from the abdomen.5 important to consider when performing this procedure.

-The mesovarium is dissected to isolate ovarian vessels, creating a pedicle capable of containment within the stapling device.
-The ovary is manipulated with grasping forceps to incorporate the entire pedicle into both arms of the stapler.
-The distal aspect of the stapler is typically the most common site of incomplete occlusion, which is important to consider when performing this procedure.
 Once the pedicle is completely encased in both arms of the stapler, the blade within the stapler is advanced, causing release of the staples and subsequent severing of the pedicle.
 Any residual attachment of the pedicle that is not incised is transected using laparoscopic tissue scissors.
 It is critical that the transected pedicle be evaluated for bleeding before removal of the ovary.
 The detached ovary can then be placed in the EndoCatch II (US Surgical, Covidien) disposable specimen pouch, previously inserted into abdomen through the dorsal instrument portal.
 In the report reviewed, the right ovary was placed into the bag and then the left ovary directed toward the caudal aspect of the right abdomen by passing it between the bladder and the body of the uterus.
 To perform this step more carefully, the camera is moved to the left flank for better visualization and then moved to the right flank for removal.
 Once both ovaries are in the pouch, it is closed with a drawstring and pulled tightly against the flank.
 The right abdominal incision is then enlarged to pull the bag through the body wall, and all incisions are closed.